SkalskiP/ILearnDeepLearning.py/README.md

 </p>

 <p align="center">
-    <b>Figure 4.</b> Change of accuracy values in subsequent epochs during neural network learning.
+    <b>Figure 5.</b> Change of accuracy values in subsequent epochs during neural network learning.
 </p>

 ## Simple Method of Creating Animated Graphs
+[Medium articule][4] - Source code

 Both in my articles and projects I try to create interesting visualizations, which very often allow me to communicate my ideas much more effectively.
 I decided to create a short tutorial to show you how to easily create animated visualizations using Matplotlib.
-I also encourage you to read - [Simple Method of Creating Animated Graphs][4] - where I described, among other things, how to create a visualization of neural network learning process.
+I also encourage you to read my post where I described, among other things, how to create a visualization of neural network learning process.

 <p align="center">
     <img width="500" src="./03_animated_graphs/final_visualisations/lorenz_attractor.gif" alt="Change of accuracy">
 </p>

 <p align="center">
-    <b>Figure 5.</b> Lorenz Attractor created using the Matplotlib animation API.
+    <b>Figure 6.</b> Lorenz Attractor created using the Matplotlib animation API.
 </p>

 ## License